Healthy, Nourishing Food is Central to Our Childcare Philosophy

 - We make vegetable smoothies packed full of nutrition.

-- Meals are served with fresh vegetables like carrot sticks and cucumber, or steamed broccoli trees.
+- Meals are served with fresh vegetables like cucumber or steamed broccoli.

 - We encourage building independence in eating.